 Functioning of the Board

 The Board of Directors constitutes itself at its first meeting subsequent to the Annual General Meeting of the Shareholders, with the exception of the Chairman and the members of the Compensation Committee who are elected by the Annual General Meeting pursuant to the “Ordinance against Excessive Compensation at Listed Joint-Stock Companies” (“OaEC”).
 The Board elects one or more Vice Chairmen.
 It meets as often as business requires, but at least four times per fiscal year.
 The meetings usually take place in Zurich.
 If possible, the Board meets once per year at one of the Barry Callebaut production sites and combines this meeting with a visit of the local operation.
-During this fiscal year, the Board of Directors met six times for regular and twice for extraordinary Board meetings.
-Four meetings lasted around six hours, one three hours and three meetings lasted one and a half hour.
-The three latter meetings took place in the form of conference calls.
-In the year under review, the Board held one of the regular meetings in the context of a three-day visit to the Group’s sites in Mexico (Monterrey, Mexico City, Toluca).
+During this fiscal year, the Board of Directors met six times.
+Three meetings lasted for eight hours, one of three hours and two meetings lasted for one hour.
+The two latter meetings took place in the form of conference calls.
+In the year under review, the Board held one of the regular meetings in the context of a three-day visit to Brussels and the Group’s operations in Wieze, Belgium.

 The Chairman invites the members to the meetings in writing, indicating the agenda and the motion for resolution thereto.
 The invitations are sent out at least ten business days prior to the meeting.
 Each member of the Board can request the Chairman to call a meeting without undue delay.
 In addition to the materials for meetings, the Board members receive monthly financial reports.